 To change what people do, you first have to change how they think.
 But change is like a trapeze.
 People don’t let go of the old bar until there’s a new one within reach.
 The problem isn’t getting them to learn something new, it’s getting them to unlearn something they already know.

 This shift in thinking, or mindshift, can be achieved in three steps:

 When trying to shift thinking, most of us tend to focus on the second step to persuade people why our way of thinking (or product or company) is is better than others.
-But I find that most people on the trapeze get stuck when it comes to the first or third.
-They can be convinced your solution is better, but they don’t think they have the problem, or aren’t ready to make the jump.
+But we find that most people on the trapeze get stuck when it comes to the first or third.
+They can be convinced your solution is better, but they don’t think they have the problem or aren’t ready to make the jump.

 Steve Jobs was a master of mindshift.
 He understood that his products were so innovative that people didn’t have a way of thinking about them.
 When he introduced a new product, he didn’t focus on the features and benefits.
 Instead, he gave people a new way to think about the technology.
 By selling a new mental model, he sold a new solution.

 We can see this in the first Macintosh commercial from Apple and its famous 1984 “Big Brother” theme.
 Jobs shifted people’s thinking about computers from what it could do for you, to what it said about you.
 By buying a Macintosh, you were saying something about yourself: that you didn’t conform and could “think different.”

 Jobs showed us that the rope was fraying (the existing model of computing was turning us into automatons), that there was a new bar (a truly personal computer) and that it was within reach (easy to use and better designed).

 A decade later, in 1997, Steve Jobs introduced the iPhone.
 He began his talk by saying that Apple would be introducing three new products: a touch iPod, a mobile phone and an Internet communicator.
 Then he showed how the three products were actually one device: the iPhone.